 The Religion 300 J course counts as a course in one of the areas of study.
 The second Core religion course would be included as one of these four courses.

-Notes: Elective credits can include REL 211 Biblical Hebrew I and REL 212 Biblical Hebrew II; 4 credits in REL 390 Internship or 4 credits in REL 490 Practicum can be counted in elective credits.
+Notes: Elective credits can include REL 211 Biblical Hebrew I and REL 212 Biblical Hebrew II; 4 credits in REL 390 Cooperative Education or 4 credits in REL 490 Practicum can be counted in elective credits.
 When offered, REL 210 Invitation to the Study of Religion will count as one of the courses.

 This course is offered during the fall semester and should be taken during the senior year.
 Students who expect to be studying off campus that semester should take the Research Seminar during the junior year.